 ON THIS PAGE: You will read about your child’s medical care after treatment for Wilms tumor is finished and why this follow-up care is important.
-To see other pages, use the menu.
+Use the menu to see other pages.

-Care for children diagnosed with a Wilms tumor doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with cancer doesn’t end when active treatment has finished.
+Your child’s health care team will continue to check to make sure the Wilms tumor has not returned, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for cancer, including Wilms tumor, should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.
 Follow-up care for a Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as CT scans, ultrasounds, and x-rays.
 At first, these visits and tests will be frequent, such as every 3 months.
 The time between checkups will increase until 5 years after treatment, when your child will be scheduled for a follow-up visit once a year.